Monte Carlo algorithm for the extrema of tempered stable processes: Introduction

-In this paper we focus on the Monte Carlo estimation of $\e [g(X_T,\ov X_T,\tau_T(X))]$, where the payoff $g$ is discontinuous or locally Lipschitz, covering the aforementioned applications.
-We construct a novel algorithm \nameref{alg:TSB}, applicable to a tempered L\'evy process, if the increments of the process without tempering can be simulated, which clearly holds for the tempered stable processes $X$.
-We show that the bias of \nameref{alg:TSB} decays geometrically fast in its computational cost for functions $g$ that are either locally Lipschitz, or discontinuous (see Subsection~\ref{sec:complexities} for details).
-We prove that the corresponding multilevel Monte Carlo estimator has optimal computational complexity (i.e. of order $\epsilon^{-2}$ if the mean squared error is at most $\epsilon^2$) and establish its central limit theorem (CLT).
-Using the CLT we construct confidence intervals for barrier option prices and various risk measures based on drawdown under the tempered stable (CGMY) model. \nameref{alg:TSB} combines the stick-breaking algorithm in~\cite{LevySupSim} with the exponential change-of-measure for L\'evy processes, also applied in~\cite{Poirot2006} for the Monte Carlo pricing of European options.
+In this paper we focus on the Monte Carlo (MC) estimation of $\e [g(X_T,\ov X_T,\tau_T(X))]$, where the payoff $g$ is (locally) Lipschitz or of barrier type (cf. Proposition~\ref{prop:error-rates} below), covering the aforementioned applications.
+We construct a novel \emph{tempered stick-breaking algorithm} (\nameref{alg:TSB}), applicable to a tempered L\'evy process, if the increments of the process without tempering can be simulated, which clearly holds if $X$ is a tempered stable processes.
+We show that the bias of \nameref{alg:TSB} decays geometrically fast in its computational cost for functions $g$ that are either locally Lipschitz or of barrier-type (see Subsection~\ref{sec:complexities} for details).
+We prove that the corresponding multilevel Monte Carlo (MLMC) estimator has optimal computational complexity (i.e. of order $\varepsilon^{-2}$ if the mean squared error is at most $\varepsilon^2$) and establish the central limit theorem (CLT) for the MLMC estimator.
+Using the CLT we construct confidence intervals for barrier option prices and various risk measures based on drawdown under the tempered stable (CGMY) model. \nameref{alg:TSB} combines the stick-breaking algorithm in~\cite{LevySupSim} with the exponential change-of-measure for L\'evy processes, also applied in~\cite{Poirot2006} for the MC pricing of European options.
+A short \href{https://youtu.be/PKvSg2tKqfs}{YouTube}~\cite{Presentation_AM} video describes \nameref{alg:TSB} and the results of this paper.